lino-framework/lino/docs/dev/ad.rst

   .. method:: get_admin_main_items(ar)

     Yield a sequence of "items" to be rendered in :xfile:`admin_main.html`.

+  .. method:: get_system_note_recipients(self, ar, obj, silent)

+    Return or yield a list of recipients
+    (i.e. strings "Full Name <name@example.com>" )
+    to be notified by email about a system note issued by action request `ar` about the object instance `obj`.

+    Default behaviour is to simply forward it to the `obj`'s :meth:`get_system_note_recipients
+    <dd.Model.get_system_note_recipients>`, but here is a hook to
+    define local exceptions to the application specific default rules.

+  .. method:: welcome_html(self, ui=None)

+    Return a HTML version of the "This is APPLICATION version VERSION using ..." text. to be displayed in the About dialog, in the plain html footer, and maybe at other places.